Speak a word.

 But not again after that night.

-Zebula’s words again, bringing him back to the surface.
-Zebula’s words in his dreams.
+Zebula’s words, again, bring him back to the surface.
+Zebula’s words are in his dreams.
+She’s rocking in her rocking chair.
 Her house full of stupid plastic plates with the faces of presidents on them.
-Zebula and her niece…
+Zebula and her granddaughter…

 Seth remembers being fifteen and watching the old woman and realizing that somehow this crazy woman’s granddaughter had actually killed a member of the Family… and feeling hope for the first time in almost ten years.

-The flickering of the light is what stirs him awake.
+The flickering of the light stirs him fully awake.
 The flash of darkness and the momentary feel of the Family’s hands upon his flesh.

 Seth reaches into his pocket and strikes a match, quick as a gunslinger.
 There is no one in the world who can strike a match as fast as Seth.
 No one as instinctively able to make light.
 The inside of the car is full of a pale orange glow in a moment.
 The feel of the hands, if it was ever truly there, is gone instantly.